dancingfrog/sveltr/README.md

-    dataset has already been transformed in some non-trivial way as compared to one of its source (i.e., “Underlying Cause of Death 1999-2018”) and the concept of “Deaths of Despair” seems to come from another source entirely, along with any informatin relating to Covid-19.
+    dataset has already been transformed in some non-trivial way as compared to one of its source (i.e., “Underlying Cause of Death 1999-2018”) and the concept of “Deaths of Despair” seems to come from another source entirely, along with any information relating to Covid-19. `death_cause = "DoD"` may actually be an aggregation of the other four values found in the data, but I wasn’t able to determine if that is the case.

 3. R was used to read in the JSON data from Rural Innovation’s Carto platform and save it to local disk: